Aafalah/PDF-maldoc-detection/README.md

 # PDF-maldoc-detection
 ###### A tutorial for detection PDF maldocs using open source tools
-We aim to help those who are starting their PDF maldoc analysis journey with the first steps they can take
+We aim to help those who are starting their PDF maldoc analysis journey with a tutorial that highlights some tools and techniques.

 ## Analysis
 In this sction, we provide analysis of 3 PDF maldocs generated through Metasploit, which we frequently encountered during our analysis: